 Moreover, we have a multi-meter that displays voltage, frequency, total runtime, and maintenance hours.

-Noise Level:DuroMax XP15000E creates 74dB noise.
+Noise Level: DuroMax XP15000E creates 74dB noise.

-Safety options: If we focus on its safety features, then we have a low-oil warning light with a shutoff feature.
+Safety options: If we focus on its safety features, we have a low-oil warning light with a shutoff feature.
 It turns off the engine when it feels the generator is running out of oil.
 Also, it has a surge-arrest technology that protects the generator from power surges.

 My Opinion:

 Pros: DuroMax XP15000E has a powerful engine, which gives higher output power.
 Its all-metal construction makes it highly durable.
 It has a higher capacity fuel tank and a variety of power outlets.
-Also, XP15000E is CARB approved.
+Also, XP15000E is CARB-approved.

 Cons: It is heavier as well as a louder unit.